 There is no shortage of pre-click advertising strategies brands focus their efforts and neglect what happens after the click.
-But once a user clicks on ads, and for brands to maximize conversions, users deserve a matching post-click experience that continues the personalized journey.
+But once a user clicks on ads, and for brands to maximize conversions, users deserve a matching post-click landing page that continues the personalized journey.

-1:1 ad-to-page personalization is the only way to maximize conversions and advertisers like you must have a way to create post-click experiences as easily as they create ads.
+1:1 ad-to-page personalization is the only way to maximize conversions and advertisers like you must have a way to create post-click landing pages as easily as they create ads.
 Enter Post-Click Automation, which encompasses four pillars:

 Until now, no brand has combined all four pillars into a single platform.
 Here’s how PCA technology closes the last remaining and most significant gap in the customer acquisition funnel and is the next evolution in marketing personalization: